kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes.md

 The `periodSeconds` field specifies that the kubelet should perform a liveness probe every 5 seconds.
 The `initialDelaySeconds` field tells the kubelet that it should wait 5 second before performing the first probe.
-To perform a probe, the kubelet executes the command `cat /tmp/healthy` in the container.
+To perform a probe, the kubelet executes the command `cat /tmp/healthy` in the target container.
 If the command succeeds, it returns 0, and the kubelet considers the container to be alive and healthy.
 If the command returns a non-zero value, the kubelet kills the container and restarts it.